AndrDm/blog/content/labview/kb/how_to_check_bittness.md

                    Executable
                    Application can handle large (>2GB) addresses
 ```
-"machine" is clearly stated about bittness, as well as Large Address for 32-bit.
+"machine" is clearly stated about bitness, as well as Large Address for 32-bit.

 ## Non-official, but funny way
 Just open App in Notepad or any Text Editor, then check the first printable characters after the first occurrence of 'PE':